v2-kaj/v2-kaj/README.md

 KaQuiz is a real-time quizzing platform that enables engaging lessons for educators and students.
 Students answer questions on their mobile devices, competing for points based on speed and accuracy.
 An industry-standard version of KaQuiz, re-written using Spring Boot, is coming out soon.

 - [Studious](https://studious.pythonanywhere.com/) <br>
 A study-time management web application for college students.
-Technologies used include: Django for backend SSR, vanilla JavaScript for UI, DjangoAllauth for Social Login and Docker for containerisation. <br>
+Technologies used include: Django, vanilla JavaScript for UI, DjangoAllauth for Social Login and Docker for containerisation. <br>

 - [ALPRS-ML](http://localhost/app/html/)<br>
 Auto Licence Plate Recognition System (ALPRS) deployed on Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.
 This was my final project in a Hardware II class.
 Specific technologies I used included: TensorFlowJs, Google Vision, Google AutoML, Node.js and Express. <br>